 Trello helps companies of any size track the status of tasks and projects using an intuitive system of “boards” that takes no time for new team members to get up to speed.

-This web-based software allows users to invite outside members (e.g. vendors or clients) to view or collaborate on specific boards, and users can also print their boards to PDF for future reference.
+Pros: This web-based software allows users to invite outside members (e.g., vendors or clients) to view or collaborate on specific boards, and users can also print their boards to PDF for future reference.
 Information is synced up across all devices, and users can increase productivity by using “Power-Ups” to integrate with other services.

-Pricing: Free to $9.99/user/month
+Pricing: Free – $20.83/user/month

 Control your whole creative project management workflow in one place with Scoro.

 Wrike is an end-to-end solution that takes your projects from initial request to tracking work progress to reporting results.
 It’s designed for mid-size businesses and large enterprises.

-This cloud-based application allows team members to collaborate real-time both on desktop and via mobile app.
-It helps centralize project management and team communication, so the entire team can have clear visibility into projects.
+Pros: This cloud-based application allows team members to collaborate in real-time both on desktop and via mobile app.
+It helps centralize project management and team communication so that the entire team can have clear visibility into projects.
 Basecamp offers access control and creates backups to Google Drive or Dropbox.

 7. Microsoft Project

-Microsoft Project has been used for decades in project management.
+Pros: MS Project likely has all of the functions you need.
 Now it’s available as a simple cloud-based Office 365 subscription that allows users to access the software via desktop or mobile app and collaborate in real-time.
 It includes time and resource tracking as well as reporting functionalities with built-in customizable templates.

 Redbooth is an easy-to-use online task and project management tool designed to help teams improve productivity.

-Targetprocess is a project management tool designed for visualizing and managing Agile projects according to Scrum, Kanban or a custom approach.
+Targetprocess is a project management tool designed for visualizing and managing Agile projects according to Scrum, Kanban, or a custom approach.

 11. Excel Online

 Cons: Even though tracking projects on a spreadsheet may sound like a convenient option, there are significant limitations.
 Excel doesn’t have features specifically designed for project management, such as real-time collaboration, extensive track changes, and customer support – and it’s not ideal for tracking complex projects that involve multiple dependencies, resources, and milestones.

 Pricing: Free for Microsoft Office 365 users

-12. Google Sheet
+12. Google Sheets

 Pricing: Free with a Google Account

 Freedcamp’s vision is to make the majority of its project management features available to all free of charge.

-Their paid features are available to non-profits, teachers, and students at no charge.
+Pros: Their paid features are available to nonprofits, teachers, and students at no charge.
 Users can use Freedcamp to track tasks, milestones, discussions, and more.

 14. Zoho Projects